tsackton/taelgar/Species/Languages.md

 _Real world analog_: Hebrew or Arabic
 _Alphabet_: The Deno'qai use a unique alphabet derived from Elvish
-##### Old Zimkovan
-The ancient language of the [[Zimkova|Zimka]] people, mostly no longer spoken outside of the most traditional and isolated parts of northern [[Zimkova]].

-_Real world analog_: Maltese
-_Alphabet_: Often written in Drankorian, but traditionally used its own alphabet dervived from Dwarven

 %% Background Note:
 There are numerous undeveloped cultures and partially developed cultures that likely speak a Northros language.
 This list should not be considered complete.
 One example is the the [[Vargaldi]], who presumably speak a Northros language, although in game they had numerous Eastros (Slavic) loan words.